Arm exponent for the Gaussian free field on metric graphs in intermediate dimensions

-{\bf Acknowledgments:} This research was supported through the programs \lq Oberwolfach Research Fellows\rq\ and \lq Oberwolfach Leibniz Fellows\rq\ by the Mathematisches Forschungsinstitut Oberwolfach in 2023.
-The research of AD has been supported by the Deutsche Forschungsgemeinschaft (DFG) grant DR 1096/2-1.
-AP has been supported by the Engineering and Physical Sciences Research Council (EPSRC) grant EP/R022615/1, Isaac Newton Trust (INT) grant G101121, European Research Council (ERC) starting grant 804166 (SPRS), and the Swiss NSF.
+{\bf Acknowledgments:} This research was supported through the programs ``Oberwolfach Research Fellows'' and ``Oberwolfach Leibniz Fellows'' by the Mathematisches Forschungs\-institut Oberwolfach in 2023.
 PFR thanks the Research Institute for Mathematical Sciences (RIMS), an International Joint Usage/Research Center located in Kyoto University, for its hospitality.